Highlighting Transferable Skills

 In this particular example, some of the key transferable skills we chose to highlight against the sales opportunity he was seeking were:

-coaching, communication, influencing, ambiguity, judgment, decision-making, organizing, planning, prioritizing, time management, relationship building and critical thinking.
+Coaching, communication, influencing, ambiguity, judgment, decision-making, organizing, planning, prioritizing, time management, relationship building and critical thinking.

 I am happy to share he landed the new career jump and has been in his new role now for nearly a year.